Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Seahawks stats and trends

-- Thus far this season Seattle has two wins against the spread.
+- Seattle has two wins against the spread in five games this year.

-- Seattle's games this year have hit the over on one of five set point totals (20%).
+- Seattle's games this season have hit the over on one of five set point totals (20%).

-- Seattle is 2-1 against the spread and 2-1 overall when the team scores more than 22.4 points.
+- When Seattle puts up more than 22.4 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Seattle picks up over 361 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Seattle totals over 361 yards, the team is 1-2 against the spread and 1-2 overall.

-- This season the Seahawks have three turnovers, one fewer than the Steelers have takeaways (4).
+- The Seahawks have three giveaways this season, while the Steelers have four takeaways.

 Home and road insights

-- Pittsburgh has covered the spread once at home, and is 1-2 overall there, this season.
+- Pittsburgh has one win against the spread, and is 1-2 overall, at home this season.

-- The Steelers are winless ATS (0-1) as 4.5-point favorites or more at home.

-- In three home games this season, Pittsburgh has gone over the total once.
+- This year, in three home games, Pittsburgh has gone over the total once.

-- Seattle has two wins against the spread, and is 2-1 overall, in away games.
+- Seattle is 2-1 overall, with two wins against the spread, in away games.

 - In three away games this season, Seattle has not gone over the total.